Summary

 }

-For the input datatype, you'll need to provide the unique identifiers for the role and the group — the system role you want to unassign from which group.
-The table below lists these parameters and describes them:
+For the input, you'll need to provide the unique identifiers for the role and the group — the system role you want to unassign from which group.
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription